What is Hydrazine?

 Since the by-products are usually nitrogen gas and water, hydrazine is a convenient reductor.
-Therefore it is used in water boilers and heating systems as an antioxidant, an oxygen scavenger and a corrosion inhibitor.
+Therefore, it is used in water boilers and heating systems as an antioxidant, an oxygen scavenger and a corrosion inhibitor.

 What is hydrazine made of?

-Hydrazine, N2H4, is a highly reactive, flammable, colorless liquid with a smell close to that of ammonia.
+Hydrazine, N2H4, is a highly reactive, flammable, colourless liquid with a smell close to that of ammonia.
 It’s primarily used in cancer research as rocket fuels, boiler water remedies, chemical reactants, drugs, and.
 Hydrazine is a chemical compound consisting of nitrogen and hydrogen atoms, which behaves like water.

 Is Hydrazine a base?

-Hydrazine as an Arrhenius base is a weaker base than ammonia since the more electronegative group NH2 has the-I effect on the neighboring nitrogen’s lone pair of electrons, rendering it less important for protonation.
+Hydrazine as an Arrhenius base is a weaker base than ammonia since the more electronegative group NH2 has the-I effect on the neighbouring nitrogen’s lone pair of electrons, rendering it less important for protonation.

 Why hydrazine is used as a rocket fuel?

-Hydrazine is used as a rocket fuel, as it reacts with oxygen to form nitrogen gas and water vapor very exothermically.
+Hydrazine is used as a rocket fuel, as it reacts with oxygen to form nitrogen gas and water vapour very exothermically.
 The heat released and the increase in the number of gas moles give a thrust.
 Hydrazine being combusted is an exothermic reaction.

 Why is hydrazine unstable?

-Hydrazine is an highly poisonous and potentially unstable substance that looks a little like ammonia-possibly because it is made from two ammonia molecules (with H2 loss) that are bound together.
+Hydrazine is a highly poisonous and potentially unstable substance that looks a little like ammonia-possibly because it is made from two ammonia molecules (with H2 loss) that are bound together.
 The formula is N2H4, and its composition somewhat resembles the distorted hydrogen peroxide composition.